Making Rust faster than C

 Our work on zlib-rs put us on the path to improving the performance of state machines.
 Complex state machines are niche but foundational to many programs, such as parsers, interpreters, and networking protocols.

+This work has resulted in a #[loop_match] language experiment.
 This language experiment achieves a 2.7X speedup on some parsers, and a 7% speedup in a zlib-rs benchmark.
-Exact numbers are here.
+Exact numbers are here, and a blog post explaining loop-match is here.

 Work plan